Explore six factors that affect the practice of innovation design—and find out how to avoid the pitfalls.

 There is no shortcut to learning how to be insight-driven, to structure work around ambiguous problems and outcomes, to iterate through cycles of continuous testing and refinement, and to engage others effectively along this bumpy ride.

 Teams must be equipped with tools and a structured approach to capability development.
 Leaders must better understand where their expertise becomes a barrier rather than an enabler of innovation efforts.
-Innovation designers will need runway and resources to focus on both delivery and on-going learning.
+Innovation designers will need runway and resources to focus on both delivery and ongoing learning.
+The Innovation Designer Capability Map helps you and your team visualize the skills you have—and where you’re lacking—to build the right capabilities to tackle the work of innovation.

 We must be insight-driven rather than solution-driven.